Karna98/django-project/Django_REST_Framework_Notes.md

     ```
     Here, we have 2 endpoints `apix/topics/` and `apix/topics/{id}`

-    Althought we have defined URL's in `projectX/xapp/apix/urls.py`, but the root URL is still unaware of the new URLs defined.
-So we need include URL's in `projectX/urls.py`.
+    Although we have defined URL's in `projectX/xapp/apix/urls.py`, the root URL is still unaware of the new URLs defined.
+So we need to include URLs in `projectX/urls.py`.
     ```
     # projectX/urls.py